Why Make Meatballs in the Air Fryer?

 How to Make Air Fryer Meatballs

-The full instructions are below, but let’s walk through the steps with some photos and a video so you have a clear idea of what to expect.
-These homemade meatballs are really easy and these step-by-step instructions will make sure they turn out every time.
+These homemade meatballs in the air fryer are really easy and these step-by-step instructions will make sure they turn out every time.

 meatball ingredients in a glass bowl

-Use a large cookie scoop to form the meat mixture into approximately 15 (2-ounce) meatballs, packing them tightly.
+Step 2.
+Shape the meatballs: Use a medium cookie scoop to form the meat mixture into approximately 18-20 ( 1/2-inch) meatballs, packing them tightly.
 Do your best to make them all the same size so they cook evenly.

 uncooked meatballs on a baking sheet